 - Identify and explain the positive and negative attributes of the homes.

 - Research the background of properties that might be of interest.

-- Provide comps to suggest an offering price for the house.
+- Provide comparable sales and a Market Analysis to suggest an offering price for the house.

 - Write and explain the details of the Purchase and Sale Contract.